SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/activity-types.md

 # Activity types for scheduling

-* **Sign On** – OBSOLETE from 6.3 SR1 we do this for each task there.
+* **Log in** – OBSOLETE, we do this for each task there.
 The gateway can remain open permanently.
 If the program is not signed on, the sign-on is done automatically when an activity runs.

-* **Sign Off** – OBSOLETE from 6.3 SR1 we do this for each task there.
+* **Log out** – OBSOLETE, we do this for each task there.
 If you want Gateway to sign off once a task has completed.
 Gateway doesn’t need to be signed on permanently.

-* **Read updates** – when you want to specify that SuperOffice SIX should read updates (UP files) residing in a particular user’s Travel folder on the server.
+* **Read updates** – when you want to specify that SuperOffice CRM should read updates (UP files) residing in a particular user’s Travel folder on the server.

-* **Write updates** – when you want SuperOffice SIX to create an update log (DWN file) for a specified user.
+* **Write updates** – when you want SuperOffice CRM  to create an update log (DWN file) for a specified user.

-* **Generate Prototype** – when you want to generate a new prototype for a particular area.
+* **Generate new Prototype** – when you want to generate a new prototype for a particular area.
 It is a good idea to run this outside normal office hours because local updates cannot be run while the prototype is being generated.

 * **Read updates from all users** – when you want to read in all UP-files residing in users’ Travel folders on the server.